-TL;DR: The Centers for Medicare & Medicaid Services modified NCD 64, its breast reconstruction following mastectomy coverage policy, with an effective date of January 9, 2026.
+TL;DR: The Centers for Medicare & Medicaid Services modified NCD 64, the national coverage determination governing breast reconstruction following mastectomy, with an effective date of January 9, 2026.
 Here's what billing teams need to know.

-This update to the CMS breast reconstruction coverage policy confirms Medicare coverage for reconstruction of both the affected breast and the contralateral unaffected breast after a medically necessary mastectomy.
-The policy document does not list specific CPT or HCPCS codes — which creates real documentation and coding challenges your billing team needs to address now.
-If you handle breast reconstruction billing for Medicare patients, this policy governs your reimbursement.
+This CMS breast reconstruction coverage policy confirms that reconstruction of both the affected breast and the contralateral unaffected breast is a covered benefit following any medically necessary mastectomy.
+The policy does not list specific CPT or HCPCS codes — which creates real documentation risk for billing teams who assume code-level guidance is elsewhere.
+If your team handles breast reconstruction billing for Medicare patients, this update is worth reviewing before you submit another claim.

 Quick-Reference Table